dabapps/django-zen-queries/README.md

 ### Extra tools

-As well as the context managers, the package provides some helps to make it easier to use in common situations:
+As well as the context managers, the package provides some tools to make it easier to use in common situations:

 #### TemplateResponse subclass